antoinemansour7/VehiQ/README.md

 <br>**Weakness:** <br>
 Vue.js is a relatively newer framework, thus it faces challenges in enterprise adoption compared to its older peers such as React and Angular.
 Indeed, due to the lack of enterprise adoption, Vue.js doesn’t have the same level of studies and documentation.
 Also, its ecosystem of libraries and tools may not be as vast as React or Angular.
 Some developers may not find a library or a set of tools specific to their unique needs.
 Furthermore, Vue.js official tooling named Vue CLI is very limited.
 Indeed, it doesn’t offer as many features as React’s Create React App or Angular’s Angular CLI.
 For example, Vue CLI does not offer built-in support for server-side rendering while React has Next.js and Angular has a built-in option.
 <br>**Use Cases:** <br>

-- In-app Widgets: Vue.js is lightweight and flexible enough to be embedded into existing applications.
+- **In-app Widgets**: Vue.js is lightweight and flexible enough to be embedded into existing applications.
 It can easily be integrated into larger applications due to its modular and incremental nature.
-- Interactive User Interfaces: Vue.js ‘s fast response rate due to its virtual DOM and responsive features suits applications with real-time data updates like dashboards.
+- **Interactive User Interfaces**: Vue.js ‘s fast response rate due to its virtual DOM and responsive features suits applications with real-time data updates like dashboards.

 <ins><br>**Angular**<br></ins>
 **Description:** <br>
 Angular is an open-source framework used to develop web applications created by Google.
 It is a TypeScript based framework, which is an extended version of JavaScript.
 Its main use is to build single-page web applications.
 <br>**Rationale:** <br>
 Angular provides a wide-ranging toolkit and may be too complex for our car rental web application.
 Furthermore, considering the front-end developers of our team, Angular is not the best option due to its unfamiliarity.
 <br>**Strengths:** <br>
 Angular provides a wide variety of tools, libraries, and third-party integrations, which can facilitate and accelerate the development of the web application.
 It has a reduced need for manipulating the DOM manually, due to its data binding feature, which simplifies the synchronization between the data model and the UI.
 Additionally, Angular is still being updated regularly by its large community of developers, meaning that there is a vast amount of ressources to provide support to the user.
 <br>**Weaknesses:** <br>
 If not optimized properly, Angular’s features may lead to performance overhead, which could affect the loading time and the responsiveness of the website, especially for smaller applications.
 It is also very complex and not ideal for simple and small web applications.
 <br>**Use Cases:** <br>

-- Single-page applications: Angular provides the necessities for building dynamic and interactive UX without page reloads.
+- **Single-page applications**: Angular provides the necessities for building dynamic and interactive UX without page reloads.
-- Real-time applications: Due to Angular’s data binding and reactive programming features, it can be used to build applications such as chat applications, dashboards, etc.
+- **Real-time applications**: Due to Angular’s data binding and reactive programming features, it can be used to build applications such as chat applications, dashboards, etc.

 ### Integration and Interoperability